SageKyle/SageKyle/README.md

 ### :man_technologist: About Me :

-I am a Front-end Web 💻 from Nigeria 🇳🇬.
+I am a Front-end Web 💻 from Nigeria.
 I've always been fascinated by computers, how they work and technology in general and the endless possibilities and opportunities it offers ✨. &nbsp;
 I love to use computers to solve problems and make life easier for people around me.

 - :telescope: I’m currently working on a crowdfunding product page where users can make pledges to support/sponsor a product and also see the application state updated in real-time as they interact with it.
 The purpose of this is to hone my knowledge about state management and also to test and hopefully improve my knowledge of React as a whole.
-- :seedling: I’m currently learning React JS.
+- :seedling: I recently started technical writing ([you can check it out here](https://saje.hashnode.dev)), and it has been an interesting journey so far.
+It has provided a way for me to gain an in-depth knowledge on any topic I'm writing about.
 - :zap: In my free time, I either solve problems on Front-end Mentor, write an article or read books,  📚 especially psychology and science-related 🌏.
-- 👯 I would love to collaborate on building projects that require the skills I already have and also challenge me to be better.
+- 👯 I would love to collaborate on building projects that require the skills I already know and also challenge me to learn more and be better.
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/paul-sage-ominyi-63229821a)

 ---